 Watanabe Katsumi was the king of treading lightly.
 As a drifting photographer, his lens was a stealthy observer of Tokyo’s red light district, snapping hundreds of photos of its drag queens, gangsters, prostitutes, and other fringe society members in the 1960s and 70s.
 Few dared enter the underbelly of the city like him and the treasure trove of images he’s left us with today are a gorgeously gritty archive of stories and places that history often sweeps under the rug.
 Curious about finding “vintage” Japan and how we might stay true to our “Don’t Be a Tourist” motto in its busy capital of neon-lit skyscrapers, we realised Watanabe Katsumi makes the perfect insider guide to discovering the secrets of Tokyo’s underworld…

-First, let’s get the lay of the land in Kabukicho, the once seedy neighbourhood in in the Shinjuku ward of Tokyo, where the photographer’s subjects reigned supreme.
+First, let’s get the lay of the land in Kabukicho, the once seedy neighbourhood in the Shinjuku ward of Tokyo, where the photographer’s subjects reigned supreme.
 Most of this area was blown to smithereens in the Spring of 1945 when the US Army dropped hundreds of bombs and over a thousand tons of incendiaries on urban areas of Tokyo in a single night.
 The Great Yamanote Air Raid is somewhat a forgotten historical event often overshadowed by the H-bombs.
 More than 100,000 people were killed in the firebombing inferno and 15.8 square miles of Tokyo was burned to the ground.
 In the aftermath of World War II, the area was designated to host an elaborate new centre for a “Kabuki” theatre, which is essentially a historical and traditional Japanese dance-drama in five acts – somewhere between Broadway and Shakespeare’s Globe Theatre.
 The “Kabuki” theatre project however fell through, but the name stuck.
 A black market and makeshift tenement-style houses rose up amidst the devastation instead.
 From contraband to everyday goods, you could buy anything on the black market that a heavily rationed economy prohibited.
-Everything was on menu, including sex.
+Everything was on the menu, including sex.

 Kabuki became a place for prostitutes to operate in makeshift brothels and Yakuza (gangsters) to break bread in the nomiya (small counter bars) that dotted every back alley.
 The bars were so intimate, they could only cater to a handful of customers at a time, making them ideal for mob meet-ups and social gatherings of a dubious nature.